wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `onCallAccepted`

-Listener when a call is answered (by one or the other side).
+Listener  to detect answered calls (by the current user or the other side).
 Useful to react on a call event from `backgroundScript` file.

 ```js
 app.onCallAccepted = (call: Call) =>  {};